mkduerr/Particle-Browser/README.md

 Prototype developed for product control in a project to provide synthetic particles on substrates.

-## Application Scenario
+## Background

-Substrate specimens were generated within a quality controlled process.
-The final product ready to be shipped to the customer was characterized by scanning the substrate surface with an electron microscope.
+Substrate samples were to be produced within a quality controlled process.
+The samples ready to be shipped had been characterized by scanning the substrate surface with an electron microscope.
 The obtained imaging data is processed and an interactive visualization is generated which allows easy inspection by the customer.
 The interactivity empowers the customer to verify the quality with his own means without the need to undertake extensive efforts.
 ## Data Processing & Generating the Visualization

 * The python script [process_PAsearch.py](process_PAsearch.py) processes the raw data of a given substrate.